astral-sh/rye/notes/markers.md

 ## General Challenges

 There are a handful of basic challenges with portable lock files.
-These are largely independent of the "marker problem" that this document describes, but they are important to understand nontheless
+These are largely independent of the "marker problem" that this document describes, but they are important to understand nonetheless

 * source distributions can have unstable dependencies.
 This means that for instance running `setup.py` on one machine might produce dramatically different version dependencies than running this on another